maxxk/programming-languages/presentations/12-IR-DSL.md

 sort -k 9 <(ls -l /bin) <(ls -l /usr/bin) <(ls -l /usr/X11R6/bin)
 # Lists all the files in the 3 main 'bin' directories, and sorts by filename.
-# Note that three (count 'em) distinct commands are fed to 'sort'.
+# Note that three distinct commands are fed to 'sort'.

 ping $(hostname)
 ```